52 weeks of BetterEvaluation: Using evaluability assessment to improve Terms of Reference

-Check out the page about Evaluability Assessment in BetterEvaluation, including links to selected examples and guides.
+Evaluability assessment: This theme page includes links to selected examples and guides.

 Have you used Evaluability Assessment?
 Do you use other processes to ensure there is a good understanding of what is to be evaluated and why before beginning an evaluation?

 Image (top): Plan by Jose-Maria Moreno Garcia, Fotografo Humanista, on Flickr